 Phone: 020 3011 1632

 So onto desert after Bao, doing so often helps you calibrate for the next meal…

-Tombo have 2 bars in London – one in Kensington and their D’Arblay St in the heart of Soho bar opens in June 2016.
-The latter bar specialises in Hawaiian poké – the marinated raw fish rice bowls that seemed to be making a bit of a splash at the moment and of course Japanese matcha which we’ve come here for.
+Tombo have 2 bars in London – one in Kensington and their D’Arblay St in the heart of Soho bar first opened in June 2016.
+The latter bar specialises in Hawaiian poké – the marinated raw fish rice bowls that seem to be making a bit of a splash at the moment and of course Japanese matcha which we’ve come here for.

-Here is the magnificent Matcha Sundae which comes with matcha ice cream, matcha brownie, Azuki paste, granola, date syrup and a cone biscuit £5.95.
-It’s not my first time having a matcha desert as I’ve eaten green tea ice cream before.
-However, this experience is the most delectable so far.
-I love how the ice cream is mildly sweet with the bitter earthy layer of matcha flavour.
-The fudgey brownie’s and Azuki paste are perfect little accompaniments too.
-Perhaps the granola and date syrup would have benefitted as toppings too as it gets too sweet as you reach them towards the bottom.
+Here is the magnificent Matcha Sundae which comes with matcha ice cream (obviously), a matcha brownie, Azuki paste, granola, date syrup and a cone biscuit £5.95.
+It’s not my first time having a matcha desert as I’ve inhaled it before, however, this experience is the most delectable so far.
+I love how the ice cream is not too sweet with the bitter earthy notes; the fudgey brownie’s and Azuki paste are perfect little accompaniments too.
+Perhaps the granola and date syrup could have been toppings instead of a base as it was a bit cloying when you reach the end.